Prešov: History

-Imre Thököly, the Protestant Hungarian rebel and Ottoman ally studied at the Protestant college here.
-In 1685 he was defeated here by the Habsburg at the Battle of Eperjes.
-In 1687 twenty-four prominent citizens and noblemen were executed, under a tribunal instituted by the Austrian general Antonio Caraffa, for supporting the uprising of Imre Thököly:
+Imre Thököly, the Protestant Hungarian rebel and Ottoman ally, studied at the Protestant college here.
+In 1685, he was defeated here by the Habsburgs at the Battle of Eperjes.
+In 1687, twenty-four prominent citizens and noblemen were executed, under a tribunal instituted by the Austrian general Antonio Caraffa, for supporting the uprising of Imre Thököly:

 At the beginning of the 18th century, the population was decimated by the Bubonic plague and fires and was reduced to a mere 2,000 inhabitants.
 By the second half of the century, however, the town had recovered; crafts and trade improved, and new factories were built.
-In 1752 the salt mine in Solivar was flooded.
-Since then salt has been extracted from salt brine through boiling.
+In 1752, the salt mine in Solivar was flooded.
+Since then, salt has been extracted from salt brine through boiling.

-The English author John Paget visited Presov and describes it in his 1839 book Hungary and Transylvania.
+The English author John Paget visited Prešov and describes it in his 1839 book, Hungary and Transylvania.
 In 1870 the first railway line was built, connecting the town to Košice.
-At the end of the 19th century, the town introduced electricity, telephone, telegraph and a sewage systems.
-In 1887 fire destroyed a large part of the town.
+At the end of the 19th century, the town introduced electricity, telephone, telegraph, and sewage systems.
+In 1887, fire destroyed a large part of the town.

-In 1918, Czechoslovak troops began occupying Eastern Slovakia, along with Prešov.
+In 1918, Czechoslovak troops began occupying eastern Slovakia, along with Prešov.
 On 16 June 1919, Hungarian troops entered the city and the very brief Slovak Soviet Republic was declared here with the support of the Hungarian Soviet Republic.
-The short-lived republic collapsed in 7 July 1919 and Czechoslovak troops re-entered Prešov.
+The short-lived republic collapsed on 7 July 1919, and Czechoslovak troops re-entered Prešov.
 In 1920, after the Treaty of Trianon, Prešov definitively became part of the newly created Czechoslovakia.
 During World War II, the nearby town of Košice again became part of the Kingdom of Hungary as a result of the First Vienna Award.
 As a result, many institutions moved from Košice to Prešov, thus increasing the town's importance.
 In 1944, a professional Slovak Theatre was established in Prešov.
 The city is a site in the Holocaust:

 About two thousand Jews were deported from Prešov to the Dęblin–Irena Ghetto in May 1942.
 Only a few dozen survived.

-On 19 January 1945 Prešov was taken by Soviet troops of the 1st Guards Army.
+On 19 January 1945, Prešov was taken by Soviet troops of the 1st Guards Army.
 After 1948, during the Communist era in Czechoslovakia, Prešov became an industrial center.
 Due to World War II, Prešov lost the majority of its Jewish population.
-Nonetheless, population of the city increased rapidly from 28,000 in 1950 to 52,000 in 1970 and 89,000 in 1990.
+Nonetheless, the population of the city increased rapidly from 28,000 in 1950 to 52,000 in 1970 and 89,000 in 1990.